National Civil Rights Museum

-The world was changed forever when Dr. Martin Luther King was assassinated on April 4, 1968 outside of room 306 of the Lorraine Motel.
-Over the next 20 years, a growing number of supporters joined the cause of preserving the site both as a shrine to Dr. King and the broader mission of educating subsequent generations about the civil right struggle.
+The world was changed forever when Dr. Martin Luther King was assassinated on April 4, 1968, outside of room 306 of the Lorraine Motel.
+Over the next 20 years, a growing number of supporters joined the cause of preserving the site both as a shrine to Dr. King and the broader mission of educating subsequent generations about the ongoing civil rights struggle.
 In 1991, the National Civil Rights Museum opened on the site.
-Since then, more than three million people have visited, which has taken a toll on the facility and its 40,000 square feet of exhibits.
+Since then, millions of people have visited.
+The museum engages Red Deluxe Brand Development regularly for important projects, including capital campaign support and national PSA campaigns.